Quantifiable-Quasar/beneware/README.md

 ### Description

 This is a script that will reach out to various network devices and perform a password spraying attack.
 From there, it will send a script to these devices to harden them.
+This project was inspired by the Mirai botnet, but instead of running a botnet we send hardening scripts to machines to make them better

 ### Install